Arjun9234/Valuefy/readme.md

 - **Voice Recognition:** Simply speak your commands to trigger actions and interact with the virtual assistant.

-- **Wikipedia Search:** Ask for information from Wikipedia by just speaking your query.

 - **Open Websites:** Instruct the assistant to open websites like YouTube, Google, GitHub, Instagram, and more, hands-free.

 - **Greeting:** Receive a warm greeting from the assistant with a simple "hey assistant."